Security-Onion-Solutions/securityonion-docs/administration.rst

 Unaccepted members are displayed on the left side and broken into three sections: Pending Members, Denied Members, and Rejected Members.
 When you accept a member, it will then move to the right side under Accepted Members.

 For accepted members, you can click the REVIEW button to show additional information about the grid member.
-If you want to remove the member, you can then click the DELETE button.
+If you want to remove the member, you can then click the DELETE button and review the confirmation.

 Configuration
 -------------